hiveot/hub/docs/TD Challenges.md

 # Questions related to the use of TD in hiveot

 1. How to define an event or action in the TD that carries a TD?
-[Workaround]
+[Solved]
 > Use-case: Thing agents (like protocol bindings) publish events with the TD of the things they manage.
-> Use-case: Consumers query TDD's from the directory.
+> Use-case: Consumers query TD's from the directory.
-* Workaround: return a string with the JSON serialized TD.
+* Solution: use the JSON serialized TD.

 2. How to notify consumers of changed property values?
 [Solved]
 > Use-case: When one or more property values have changed, consumers must be notified.
 * Sending them as an event would mean duplicating all properties in the TD as events which seems overkill and not the intended use.
-* Current solution: define a '$properties' event that contains a list of property values, similar to [webthings.io events resource](https://webthings.io/api/#events-resource).
+* Old solution: define a '$properties' event that contains a list of property values, similar to [webthings.io events resource](https://webthings.io/api/#events-resource).
-* New solution: define using the observeproperty Form operation and let the protocol handle it
+* New solution: Use the WoT 'observeproperty' operation and let the protocol handle it.

-3. How to updates multiple properties?
-[Answered]
+3. How to write multiple properties? [solved]
 > Use-case: user applies changes to multiple properties values in one request.
-* Answer: The TD form defines "writemultipleproperties" operations.
+> Solution: Don't support writing multiple properties.
+Use writeproperty instead.
+This avoids the ambiguity of the payload.
+Writing properties is rare enough so it isn't needed.

 4. How to identify the actual "meaning" of a property/event/action? [ambiguous, unsolved]
 > How does the consumer know a property or event holds a temperature?